 Humility, when fully embraced, will help us to avoid “offending” people even if we are in the right.
 Humility, as seen in this situation with Jesus, enables us to see that this or that battle is not worth fighting.
 Certainly we cannot compromise on the truth, but we can and ought to compromise on more trivial and unimportant demands of others rather than allowing conflicts to rise for foolish reasons.

 Reflect, today, upon those “issues” in life that seem to get more attention than they are worth.
 Reflect upon how you can diffuse these situations by humbling yourself before others.
 You may be called to accept small injustices at times for the sake of the bigger picture.
 Look at what those may be in your life and ask the Lord to give you the grace to follow His example.

-Lord, fill my heart with true humility.
+My humble Lord, fill my heart with true humility.
 Help me to turn away from unimportant conflicts in life, even to the point of embracing injustice in a sacrificial way.
 May I never claim my rights over the joy of embracing deep humility.
 Jesus, I trust in You.